Xabaril/Esquio/docs/source/toggles/extensibility.rst

 **Services**

     * **IRuntimeFeatureStore**: We use this service to retrieve the feature.
-Once we have the feature, we can retrieve the toggle and her data (The parameters and their values).
+Once we have the feature, we can retrieve the toggle and its data (The parameters and their values).
     * **IHttpContextAccessor**: To access the HttpContext.
     * **ILogger<T>**: To log whatever you want.